NixOS/nix/doc/manual/src/expressions/advanced-attributes.md

     to make it use the proxy server configuration specified by the user in the environment variables `http_proxy` and friends.

-    This attribute is only allowed in [fixed-output derivations](#fixed-output-drvs), where impurities such as these are okay since (the hash of) the output is known in advance.
+    This attribute is only allowed in *fixed-output derivations* (see below), where impurities such as these are okay since (the hash of) the output is known in advance.
 It is ignored for all other derivations.

     > **Warning**
     >